 What if the baby keeps chugging?
 Should you keep going?
 The answer depends on how much milk you have already given him.
 Too often, we dads go by the axiom "more is better," but the truth is that babies are learning, too.
 You must use other clues to decide if enough is enough.

-Another test you can do is to listen for how wet the burp sounds as you burp your baby (you'll want a burp cloth for that).
+Another test you can do is to listen to how wet the burp sounds as you burp your baby (you'll want a burp cloth for that).
 If it sounds really wet and the baby spits up, note how much that was from when you started feeding.
 If your baby still reaches for the bottle or tries to latch, he wants more.

-2. What Should I Do If My Baby is Constipated?
+2. What Should I Do If My Baby Is Constipated?

 Constipation in babies is a sensitive topic, mainly because it can make the baby uncomfortable and fussy.
 Generally speaking, you want to use a lot of movement to clear up the baby's digestive tract; however, if that's not working, you might consider employing juice (with your pediatrician's approval).